cSploit/cSploit.github.io/README.md

 ### Warning: Known issues
-+ Page gets 404 errors for each redirection. it's normal, because cSploit will try (Security reason) to redirect you at rootURL + directory and not at the clean directory.
++ Page gets 404 errors for each redirection. it's normal, because cSploit will try to redirect you at rootURL + directory and not at the clean url.
 So, it will be fixed automatically when merged in master, because it'll set up automatically everything
-+ Font parsing (Apply) issue, also it will be fixed soon ;)
++ Font parsing (Apply) issue, also it will be fixed soon
++ Broken links on donation page